pilzpuffer/etch-a-sketch/README.md

      2) <s>Add alt text/block progression if the insult route went too far (stage 4 - mett will disregard player's attempts to flirt/perform, and both functions will be removed after that - so need just one set of phrases for that, if insult is at stage 3 or less - alt phrases need to be utilized for both perform and flirt routes (without separate sets for drawn/empty state))</s>
      3) <s>Add alt text to insult route if flirt route was in the "too much" phase - point deductions will be bigger in this case so that user will lose what was gained for those routes</s>
      4) Add alternative ending sequence if user "lost" the flirt route (if they go through it while earning negative points (either for submitting blanks or endlessly throwing sticks - so if they're being annoying) or if they don't draw at least something first) - in this case, the user will see a tv static screen with credits rolling down - with various TV-related jobs and Mettaton's name next to them - and some sitcom-like music should play then
+          1) <s>Add flavor/mett lines</s>
+          2) <s>Add logic for flirt ending</s>
+          3) Set up a screen with "static" effect (will be used for the end of the Insult route as well)
+          4) Add music + scrolling effect for ending text for this route
-4) Add death screen for the end of the insult route - can use a TV static effect for this, like the TV show was cut short (as it happens in that route)
+4) Add death screen for the end of the insult route - use a TV static effect for this, like the TV show was cut short (as it happens in that route)
 5) <s>Add flavor/Mett text for disabling animations</s> - DONE!
 6) <s>Work on "fight" action to allow changing the size of the canvas - another big task</s> - DONE!
-     1) - add some flavor/mett text for "fight" action as well
+     1) add some flavor/mett text for "fight" action as well
+     2) on canvas-related actions - also add text for "mercy" action when used to erase the entire canvas (endgame will be handled through rate so that i won't have to make post-rating text for other actions)
 7) <s>Convert all animations to use RequestAnimationFrame() method for better efficiency, as the amount of setIntervals is a bit heavy on game's functionality</s> - Done!
 8) <s>Add title to the load screen</s> - DONE!
 9) Work on scaling for different/smaller screen resolutions - another intensive task